 What Makes Well Water Safe?

 You will never delay your well water inspection once you learn about the damage these contaminants can do to your body.
-I have dedicated this section to explaining the serious health problems and other health concerns associated with the most common contaminants in well water, including naturally occurring chemicals, and how to remove them.

 Microorganisms

-Consuming well water contaminated by total coliform bacteria, viruses, and protozoa can cause stomachache, nausea, vomiting, diarrhea, jaundice, and other gastrointestinal illnesses.
-In fact, such microorganisms are the leading cause of most waterborne diseases around the world.
-These harmful contaminants usually come from organic waste, such as human sewage or animal feces.
+Consuming well water contaminated by total coliform bacteria, viruses, and parasites can cause stomachache, nausea, vomiting, diarrhea, jaundice, and other gastrointestinal illnesses.

 Treatment